Work · 2022–present

 Gemini: generate armchair mockup

-Gemini: recolor × up to 6
+Gemini: generate up to 6 color mockups

 Colorway URLs saved to Airtable